esalli/3DNucleiSegmenter/README.md

 ```
 3DNucleiSegmenter/preprocessCode$ python preprocessIndependentDatasets.py
 ```
 or your own modified preprocessing script.
+The orientation of the new volume may differ from the orientation of original volume (depending on the DirectionMatrix of original files).
 Check the results in data/independentData/datasets and data/independentData/GT.
+You may want to especially check that the resampling to the of [256,256] is performed on correct axis.
+The size of GT files should match the original data.
 You can view the nrrd files by 3D Slicer (www.slicer.org).
+The orientation of the new volume may differ from the orientation of original volume (depending on the DirectionMatrix of original files).
 Note that if there is no ground truth specified, the ground truth image in GT will contain only zeroes

 After the preprocessing, perform segmentation by running masking and segmentation.py, e.g.
 ```